 Training management system (TMS)

 Training management systems (TMS) are used by training providers to manage the commercial aspects of their training operation.
+A TMS will help you promote, sell and deliver training.
 This includes managing training dates and sessions, taking registrations and payments online, promoting courses and communicating with registrants.
 Quality TMS’s don’t only reduce manual administration, they give training providers a competitive advantage and grow registrations.

-Whether it’s managing cancellations or transfers or keeping everyone informed when event details change, Arlo automates once manual work.
-Arlo goes further by managing, marketing and delivering physical and online training services.
+Whether it’s managing cancellations or transfers or keeping everyone informed when event details change, Arlo automates all of the tasks you used to do manually.
 It provides streamlined course scheduling, online registrations, invoicing and receipting, runs marketing activities, and manages client records and relationships.

 Both systems are used by CPD training providers, in-house HR teams, community education providers, membership organisations and those with a franchisee or supply chain network to train.
 TMSs are used by training operations that have grown to the point that managing their face-to-face courses with manual processes is no longer viable, and LMSs are used by training operation who want to deliver rich, online learning.